xinming-Feng/CASA0019_Groupwork/README.md

 This hardware and software integration provides an interactive and visually engaging tool for noise monitoring and representation, with possibilities for future enhancements in usability and functionality.).

-Picture below shows the MQTT works.
+The picture below shows how the MQTT works.

 ![mqtt](/images/mqtt.jpg)
 ### **2.3 Digital Device Design**